 If you’re looking for an entrepreneur kit where your teen and child actually come up with their own ideas and get guided through how to bring them to market, then this is the kit for you.

-Hint: if you’re looking for more of a business-in-a-box your child can pick up, assemble, and start selling, then you might want to check out boss club entrepreneur kits.
-Here’s my full article on 7 entrepreneur kits for kids.
+Hint: if you’re looking for more of a business-in-a-box your child can pick up, assemble, and start selling, here’s my full article on 7 entrepreneur kits for kids.

 - Teen Portfolio Book